 Master’s Degrees As a Tool to Make You More Marketable

 The other type of master’s program, Barritt says, “is where you will get a better job in a field because you have the additional study of a master’s.”

 Examples, she says, include:

 - Business administration: “Some people are working quite well with a bachelor’s degree, but having an M.B.A. may add a credential that brings another level of credibility, knowledge and skills,” Barritt says.
-Programs such as UVM’s one-year Sustainable Entrepreneurship MBA (SEMBA) can give students a focus that makes them attractive to more innovative companies.
+Programs such as UVM’s one-year Sustainable Innovation MBA can give students a focus that makes them attractive to more innovative companies.